Olivier-Boudeville/us-web/doc/us-web-access-logging.rst

 Various issues may prevent log reports to be available.

-Let's try with a real US-Web uncompressed log file first (ex: ``xz -d access-vhost-catchall.log.test.xz``), supposing that it corresponds to a ``my-test`` virtual host).
+Let's try with a real US-Web uncompressed log file first (e.g. ``xz -d access-vhost-catchall.log.test.xz``), supposing that it corresponds to a ``my-test`` virtual host).

-Then configure Awstats (ex: through a ``/usr/local/etc/awstats/awstats.my-test.conf`` file) to process that log file; for that, run on that host:
+Then configure Awstats (e.g. through a ``/usr/local/etc/awstats/awstats.my-test.conf`` file) to process that log file; for that, run on that host:

 .. code:: bash